SharePoint integration

 The Microsoft account used for integration must be an administrator account that can access all SharePoint sites within the organization.

-2. Integration Settings
+2. Integration settings

 Next to the integration account, [Settings] click the button.